pudly/schmopera-hugo/content/articles/undergrad-degrees-why-youll-use-that-theory-class-after-all.md

 ---
-title: Undergrad degrees & why you'll use that theory class after all
+title: "Undergrad degrees &amp; why you&#039;ll use that theory class after all"
 ---

 ## Theory & analysis